a fox in London

 Starlings

 Camden Lock Market is our favourite venue for these.
 There always seem to be loads and they’re irrepressible.
 If you can find a still corner to watch them from (a challenge) you’ll marvel at their nerve.
-I don’t envy anyone with a stall outside keeping them at bay.
+I don’t envy anyone with a stall outside trying to keep them at bay.

 Squirrels

 London probably wins the award for the tamest squirrel population.
-The Royal Parks are the best place to find these.
-If you go armed with nuts you’ll usually find a squirrel who’ll come up and take one from you.
-Then come back again and again.
+The Royal Parks are the best place to find these but you’ll find them on tree lined residential streets as well.

 Ducks, geese and swans

 Also easiest to find in the Royal Parks though the canals can be a good location too.
-Like with the squirrels they can be overly friendly – particularly the geese.
-Eating a sandwich on a bench is a risky activity but if you go armed with nuts and seeds and are ready for them the kids will have a ball.
+As with the squirrels they can be overly friendly – particularly the geese.
+Eating a sandwich on a bench is a risky activity.
+A great place for seeing goslings, cygnets and ducklings in spring too.

 Pigeons

 Finally, the London stalwart.
-There’s stricter regulations on feeding them in public places these days but the Royal Parks or the South Bank should serve up some friendly ones.
+There’s strict regulations on feeding them in public places these days but they remain very friendly.

 If you’re not careful you can find yourself mobbed with pigeons landing on your head.
-This tends to only happen in certain locations (St James Park is a prime candidate) where they’re very used to being fed.
+This tends to only happen in certain locations where they’re very used to people having food.
 It can be scary if you’re not expecting it and there’s hygiene and socialisation issues too.
 Still the highpoint of all last year for B though.

 If you’d like some more ideas for getting kids interacting with the natural world in London we ended up with two blog posts on London during the 365 day nature play challenge.
 The first includes our discovery of Camden Lock’s starling population, the tree game and exploring Highgate Cemetery while the later one covered feeding creatures in St James’s Park, spotting parakeets and going on a rodent hunt.